I have a new explanation for the meaning, A Diamond in the Rough.

 - Take a walk down the The Rio Tejo River and you will notice a red gate bridge similar to the Golden Gate Bridge in San Fransisco.
 The bridges were not built by the same architects.

 This is only a limited list of things to do because there is so much to see and do in Lisbon.
 You should just wander around the streets and see where you end up.
 There are a lot of museums targeted towards a variety of interests suitable for a rainy day as well.

 Weather and Dress:

 I went the last week of November and the second week of December.
 I was also told this was the best time to come to Lisbon because it was not as touristic.
 Lisbon weather fluctuated between 50-64 degrees during my stay.
 It rained at least once when I was there.
 The fashion in Lisbon was a lot like New York, if not better.
-The Portuguese know how to dress very chic, maybe because they have such excellent shopping options.
+The Portuguese know how to dress very fashionable, maybe because they have such excellent shopping.

 During their winter months they wear a lot of black and neutral colors along with fur.
 I found it so funny because they think 50-63 degrees is cold.
 The air is dry, so it was perfect weather to roam around the streets.

 - Sintra – Home to one of the most beautiful palaces from the 1800’s century.
 The Pena Palace is eclectically decorated in Neo-Gothic, Neo-Manueline, Neo-Islamic, and Neo-Renaissance style.
 Sintra is absolutely beautiful and is only a 30 minute drive from Lisbon.
 You can drive or take a train (40 minutes).